14. Temperance

 Consider this:

-Pause and bring to mind a painful judgment you have about yourself.
+Pause and bring to mind a painful judgement you have about yourself.
 Maybe it’s the voice that says you’re not enough, too much, or never quite right.
-Now ask: Why does this matter to me?
-What value is buried beneath this hurt?
-Perhaps your fear of being “too sensitive” reveals how deeply you care.
-Maybe feeling “not smart enough” comes from valuing growth and understanding.
+Now ask why that matters to you?
+What value is buried beneath the hurt?
+Perhaps your fear of being ‘too sensitive’ reveals how deeply you care.
+Maybe feeling ‘not clever enough’ comes from valuing growth and understanding.

-Hold that awareness gently.
-Ask: What’s on the other side of this pain?
+Hold that awareness whilst asking what is on the other side of the pain you feel.

 This reflection invites Temperance in to hold space for both the ache and the aspiration it reveals.
-It’s this quiet merging that transforms inner conflict into clarity and self-judgment into self-respect.
-That’s the alchemy: not correcting yourself, but integrating all your parts until they speak the same language.
+It’s this merging that transforms inner conflict into personal truth and self-respect.
+That’s the alchemy; not correcting yourself, but integrating all your parts until they speak the same language.

 vii.
 Embodiment